maxbisesi/LearnOrDie_4/readme.txt

   Defects:
   =============
-  () - points animation plays when updating
-  () - something weird with math module, using unicode in answer (*) - reset auto inc ids after tests, to not greatly throw off id numbers.
-  (*) - Usersession saving
   (*) - POINTS
-  () - CAN STILL USE KEYBOARD without logging in
   () - User logs in as guest
   () - Harpoonist badge
   () - key in galley questions